timetraveler2o/ShurakshaNet-Ai-Paltform-for-cybercrime-/README.md

 ## Contact Information

 For more information about SurakshaNet, please contact:
+- - Mr.Rahul Kumar sharma

-- Chandigarh Police Cybercrime Unit
+-
-- Email: cybercrime@chandigarhpolice.gov.in
+- Email: r.ksharma97811@gmail.com
-- Phone: +91-XXXXXXXXXX
+- Phone: +91-6280838860

 ## License

 This project is proprietary and confidential.
 Unauthorized copying, distribution, or use is strictly prohibited.

-© 2024 Chandigarh Police Cybercrime Unit.
+©2025 SurakshaNet Ai Developed By Rahul kumar sharma.
 All rights reserved.